lilitps/rails-community-app/README.md

 ## Spring processes

-Any time something isn’t behaving as expected or a process appears to be frozen, it’s a good idea to run
+Whether  something isn’t behaving as expected, or a process appears to be frozen, it’s a good idea to run

 ```